christran85-cyber/enterprise-security-operations-lab/README.md

 ## Vulnerability Assessment, Remediation, and Validation

-Phase 7 focused on applying a vulnerability-management workflow against the SOC-Ubuntu system located inside the isolated DMZ.
+Phase 7 focused on applying a practical vulnerability-management workflow against the SOC-Ubuntu system located inside the isolated DMZ.

-The objective was to identify exposed network services, analyze potential security weaknesses, apply remediation, and validate that the security changes reduced information exposure without disrupting the required web service.
+The objective was to identify exposed services, analyze security weaknesses, apply remediation, and validate that the security changes reduced unnecessary exposure without disrupting the required web service.

 The systems involved were: